garrandall/popular-music-data/tracks/i-feel-a-song--in-my-heart--gladys-knight-and-the-pips.md

   ranking_list: Billboard Hot 100
   start_date: '1975-02-01'
 ---
-Ooh, I love you so
+Oh, I love you so
 But why I love you I'll never know
 You found a reason for leavin'
 Soon as I gave my love to you